Clipped Affine Policy: Low-Complexity Near-Optimal Online Power Control for Energy Harvesting Communications over Fading Channels: Conclusion

 \section{Conclusion}

-We propose two fundamental clipped affine policies and their corresponding RL algorithms for power control in point-to-point EH wireless communication systems.
-The low complexity and high performance of these algorithms are demonstrated through comparative analysis in Table~\ref{tab:comparison} and extensive simulation results in Section~\ref{sec:simulation_results}.
+We propose a linear-policy-based approximation to the relative-value function, two parameterized clipped affine policies, and their corresponding closed-form policies and adaptive schemes for power control in point-to-point EH wireless communication systems.
+The low complexity and high performance of these algorithms are demonstrated through comparative analysis in Tables~\ref{tab:comparison} and~\ref{tab:rl_overhead_comparison} and extensive simulation results in Sec.~\ref{sec:simulation_results}.
 These results suggest that the proposed power control schemes, along with their underling design approach, form a competitive and promising building block for practical EH wireless communication systems.